 - Insert the data into production tables.

-For a PolyBase loading tutorial, see Use PolyBase to load data from Azure blob storage to Azure SQL Data Warehouse.
+For a PolyBase loading tutorial, see Use PolyBase to load data from Azure blob storage.

 For more information, see Loading patterns blog.

 1. Extract the source data into text files

 Getting data out of your source system depends on the storage location.
 The goal is to move the data into PolyBase and the COPY supported delimited text or CSV files.